nwg-piotr/nwg-shell-config/README.md

 **Contributing:** please read the [general contributing rules for the nwg-shell project](https://nwg-piotr.github.io/nwg-shell/contribution).

-The [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project is a collection of components to build a GTK-based user interface for [sway](https://github.com/swaywm/sway) Wayland compositor.
+The [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project is a collection of components to build a GTK-based user interface for [sway](https://github.com/swaywm/sway) and [Hyprland](https://github.com/hyprwm/Hyprland) Wayland compositor.
 It consists of a panel, launcher, dock, traditional menu, wallpaper manager, as well as some helper scripts.
 This program is a GUI to configure all the components in one place.
 It also integrates several third party components, which we arbitrarily found the best to build a coherent user experience.

 [Learn more about nwg-shell on the project website](https://nwg-piotr.github.io/nwg-shell)